bezurn004/Obsi-Forge-Apedia/Starforged/Chapter5 - Oracles/Planets/_SF_CH5_Planets.md

 ^table-OclPlanetaryClass

 ## Summary: Exploring Planets
 The chart on the previous page provides a simple method of generating a planetary class.
 If this is enough information, stop there and envision the world as appropriate to its type.
-For a bit more detail, make a roll on the Descriptor oracle (page 298) and envision how that aspect defines the nature of the planet or a specific planetside location.
+For a bit more detail, make a roll on the [[SF_CH5_Core_Descriptor-Focus#Oracle Descriptor|Descriptor]] oracle (page 298) and envision how that aspect defines the nature of the planet or a specific planetside location.

 ### Detailed Planet Generation
 Using the planet dashboards on the following pages, you can generate details for the features of a planet if that place has a focus in your story.

-Start with the tables that describe features you’d detect at a distance, such as Atmosphere, Settlements, and Observed from Space.
-Then, if you investigate the planet, roll on the Planetside Feature and Life tables to uncover more about the nature of that place.
+Start with the tables that describe features you’d detect at a distance, such as **Atmosphere, Settlements, and Observed from Space.** Then, if you investigate the planet, roll on the **Planetside Feature** and **Life** tables to uncover more about the nature of that place.

 If you have advance information on a planet, you’ll have a more complete picture before you travel there.
 In that case, roll to determine its nature as you like.
 If you are the guide, assemble the characteristics of a planet as needed.